gamkedo-la/Half-Metal/dontupload/bug-log.md

 2. Hitflash on blockers
 3. Animation on pickups
 4. Add escape text in courtyard scenes
-5. Add shadows to characters
-6. Turn enemies away from player when hit with turn shot
+5. Turn enemies away from player when hit with turn shot